mbattad/Coding-Contest-Bot/README.md

 # Coding Contest Helper Bot
-*(last edit on 18/08/22)*
+*(last edit on 19/08/22)*

 A helper bot to manage coding contests in a Discord server.
 Currently only one contest at a time is supported.

-We assume "advent of code" style judging, in which questions provide a problem statement and **one input**, which a user solves independently and submits the contents of their program's output.
+We assume "advent of code" style judging, in which questions provide a problem statement and **one input**.
+Users write their solutions independently, then can submit their program's output.

 ## Functions
 The bot can: